Play to Win

 Now that you have a team, what do you do?
 The goal is to develop methods to collaborate and share information so the team can serve the client on a more consistent and coordinated basis.
 Here are just a few examples of possible activities for your team.
 (Some may involve just the core group, and some the larger group.)

 Background.
-Many client teams will start by asking marketing staff or the library to put together a “dossier” on the client.
+Many client teams will start by asking marketing or library staff to put together a “dossier” on the client.
+Put generative AI tools to work synthesizing client news, industry trends, and relevant regulatory updates.
 Everyone on the team will benefit from learning more about the client and the business.
-You might also set up alerts (via Google or otherwise) to stay apprised of news about the client or its industry and share throughout the team.

 Client feedback.
 Some client teams will incorporate a client interview to get first-hand information from the client about how things are going, the perceptions of the firm, and ways to improve service.